mottenhoff/distributed_motor_decoding/readme.md

 # Executed and imagined grasping movements can be decoded from lower dimensional representation of distributed non-motor brain areas.

-Code used to generate the results of the manuscript (link will follow).
+Code used to generate the results of the manuscript can be found at https://osf.io/xw386.

 ## Installation